jiyu3/DR/README.md

 Licensees can assert their right by displaying JSON below.

 - URL of original works
-  - If it's derivative/doujin work of multiple works licensed by DR, you should write all of them down(if not, you should use plural form "origins")
+  - If it's derivative/doujin work of multiple works licensed by DR, you should write all of them down
     - You should pay __all original authors__ .
 - URL of your derivative/doujin work